SelverKot/week-6-project/README.md

 # week-6-project
-We take a name and then remove a s
+We take a name and then a letter and say how many times the letter appears in the name